cangulo/cangulo/README.md

 - 🔭 I’m Carlos Angulo Mascarell (cangulo)
 - 🏠️ I live in Barcelona 🇪🇸 but I born in Venezuela 🇻🇪
-- 👨‍🎓 I studied Telecomunication Enginer at [UPC](https://www.upc.edu/en/)
+- 👨‍🎓 I studied Telecommunication engineering at [UPC](https://www.upc.edu/en/)
 - 🌱 I’m currently working in [Ohpen](https://ohpen.com)
 - ⌛️ I have 5+ years of experience.
 Mainly dotnet in the next companies:
     - Avanade (2 years) -> worked with SharePoint (ouchh 🤕)